uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/interface-usability.md

 {panel end}

 There are many elements that can be considered in usability, and we will mention a few that you are likely to come across when evaluating everyday interfaces.
-Bear in mind that the interfaces might not just be a computer – any digital device such as an alarm clock, air conditioning remote control, microwave oven, or burglar alarms can suffer from usability problems.
+Bear in mind that the interfaces might not just be a computer &ndash; any digital device such as an alarm clock, air conditioning remote control, microwave oven, or burglar alarms can suffer from usability problems.

 ## Consistency